pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 5. Test each delegated workflow with the actual non-sysadmin login.
 6. Review any production database names that could be confused with a delegated derivative.

-## Upgrade checklist

-Before upgrading an instance that already uses non-sysadmin management scripts:

-1. Identify every login that calls one of the procedures listed on this page.
-2. Record the source databases required by each login.
-3. Insert or update the corresponding row in `Maint.DelegatedDbManagement`.
-4. Update restore target names so they use `SourceDatabase_suffix`.
-5. Test each delegated workflow with the real non-sysadmin login.
-6. Review any production database names that could be mistaken for delegated derivatives.